 Step 1: Marinade

-- In a large bowl, mix the yogurt, garlic, ginger, lemon juice, spices (turmeric, cumin, coriander, chili pepper, cardamom) and a pinch of salt and pepper.
-Incorporate the oil to obtain a homogeneous paste
+- In a large bowl, combine the yogurt, garlic, ginger, lemon juice, spices (turmeric, cumin, coriander, chili powder, cardamom), and a pinch of salt and pepper.
+Stir in the oil to form a smooth paste

 - Place the leg of lamb in a large dish.

-- Rub it generously with the marinade, making sure that it penetrates the incisions you previously made in the meat.
+- Rub it generously with the marinade, making sure that it penetrates well into the incisions you have previously made in the meat.

 - Cover with cling film and leave to marinate in the refrigerator for at least 12 hours, ideally overnight.